typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 In this solution, `setTimeout` yields execution flow to things like calls to `animate()`.
 Even a setTimeout of 0 would work for this purpose, as calling it with no delay simply passes execution flow to whatever's waiting.

-Prior to this approach, additional web workers had no effect on my simulation.
-Using `timedChunk` allowed me to increase the number of web workers because it eliminated a UI thread bottleneck.
+Using `timedChunk` allowed me to increase the number of web workers because it eliminated the UI thread bottleneck.

-## An update

-Because this post still gets a decent amount of traffic, I want to mention a significant change I made to Asterank that improved particle performance considerably.
+## Using custom shaders

-I saw huge gains in smoothness by writing a custom shader (using `ShaderMaterial`) for my particle system.
-I wound up moving all position calculations to the GPU, which was incredibly important in ensuring the smoothness of the simulation.
-It is likely you'd see the same gains if your particles have independent trajectories.
-I wrote a basic custom shader introduction [here](http://www.ianww.com/blog/2012/12/16/an-introduction-to-custom-shaders-with-three-dot-js/).
+Finally, I saw a huge improvement in smoothness of the simulation by writing a custom shader for my particle system.

+This effectively moved all the complex position calculations for my particles to the GPU, which went a long way toward ensuring the speed and reliability of the simulation.
+Custom shaders are written in GLSL, which is close enough to C that it's not too difficult to translate your math into.

+At this point, the number of particles I could show on my desktop became so high that I chose to limit it so laptops with weaker graphics cards could handle the simulation.

+You will see significant gains with custom shaders, especially if your particles have independent trajectories.
+I wrote a quick intro to shaders [here](http://www.ianww.com/blog/2012/12/16/an-introduction-to-custom-shaders-with-three-dot-js/).

 ## Conclusion

-I went from lagging at ~60 moving particles to being able to smoothly render 20,000+ independently moving particles.
+I went from lagging at ~60 moving particles to being able to smoothly render 50,000+ independently moving particles.

-Although webgl performance is noticeably behind native capabilities, it's only a matter of time until the technology and hardware catch up.
+Although webgl performance lags behind native capabilities, it's only a matter of time until the technology and hardware catch up.
 Until then, I hope this post helps anyone who's running into similar performance issues.

 Follow me: [@iwebst](http://twitter.com/iwebst)